 Keep Up With the Trends - Final Thoughts

-You can lose loyal customers and retail sales by relaxing your SEO strategy.
+You can lose loyal customers and retail sales by relaxing your e-commerce SEO strategy.
 Unlike digital marketing campaigns that run for specific periods, it is an ongoing optimization.
 Hence, you must know about new updates that provide a more personalized experience.

 Shoppers want a quick shopping experience like the in-store experience.
 Also, your retail sales depend primarily on your organic rankings.